ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/file.md

 ## Hive-style partitioning {#hive-style-partitioning}

-When setting `use_hive_partitioning` is set to 1, ClickHouse can introduce virtual columns due to Hive partitioning style if the path has the specific structure.
+When setting `use_hive_partitioning` is set to 1, ClickHouse will detect Hive-style partitioning in the path (`/name=value/`) and will allow to use partition columns as virtual columns in the query.
+These virtual columns will have the same names as in the partitioned path, but starting with `_`.

 **Example**